radadiavasu/AudioAnalysis/README.md

 ## 🤝 Contribute

 * Your Contributions are gladly welcome.
-What are you waiting for clone this repo right away and let's learn together.
+What are you waiting for clone this repo right now and let's learn together.

 ``` bash
 https://github.com/radadiavasu/AudioAnalysis.git